Monaco House Davos 2026: ‘Constructive Neutrality’ and Monaco’s global role

 The central theme: “Constructive Neutrality”

-The Monaco Davos House 2026 edition returns with a clear theme: “Constructive Neutrality”.
+The Monaco House in Davos 2026 edition returns with a clear theme: “Constructive Neutrality”.
 The concept reflects Monaco’s diplomatic culture and its ability to bring together diverse voices at a time of geopolitical, economic, and technological uncertainty.
-Monaco Davos House focuses on how neutrality can be an active force rather than a passive position.
-Monaco positions neutrality as a tool for rebuilding trust, enabling cooperation, and facilitating progress across finance, technology, sustainability, and society.

 In a fragmented world shaped by shifting power dynamics and rapid technological change, balance and stability are vital.
 They are part of Monaco’s DNA.